thediymaker/slurm-node-dashboard/docs/tutorial/good/2025/index.md

 ### Configuration Steps

 1. Update the iframe URL in `templates/layout.html`.
-This url will be your public http://hostname:port.
-For example, http://r8-good-tutorial.rc.asu.edu:3020.
-In a production environment, you'll likely have this running behind something like httpd or ngnix, and you would just point to your secured, https://externalURL.
+This URL will be your public `http://hostname:port`.
+For example, `http://r8-good-tutorial.rc.asu.edu:3020`.
+In a production environment, you'll likely have this running behind something like httpd or nginx, and you would point to your secured `https://externalURL`.

 ```html
 <iframe src="https://your-external-dashboard-url.com" ...></iframe>